openstax/napkin-notes/kevin/concept_coach_student_workflow.md

 for the current `Student`.
 This new `Task` will be displayed in the `CC plugin`.

+The first assessment of the `Task` will be shown and be workable by the `Student`.

 #### `User`/`Book:Page` Combo Does NOT Identify a `Student`